jiangyigithub/atomic-habit/zahara_listening/zahara daily.md

 3. Jules, i apologize if I overstepped in some way.
 4. No no no... you have done nothing wrong.
 5. Look.I have a lot going on and I'm a very private person.
-6. And at first,I don't know I thought maybe this wasn't gonna work.But I was wrong.
+6. And at first,I don't know...
+7. I thought maybe this wasn't gonna work.But I was wrong.
-7. Jules, no explanation necessary.
+8. Jules, no explanation necessary.